rolandjlevy/brand-colours/README.md

 ### How to run a front-end project in a Codespace

-- Terminal > npm i -g http-server
+- Terminal > npm i -g http-server && http-server -c-1
-- Terminal > http-server -c-1
-- click 'Open in Browser' or Forwarded Address link from PORTS tab in Terminal
+- click 'Open in Browser' or from the Terminal click the link Forwarded Address link from PORTS

 ### Links